Examples

 The resulting Assessment

 object contains the sampled parameters, the corresponding point estimates, and the corresponding lower and upper bounds of the bootstrap intervals.
-This object can be used to compute various diagnostics:
+This object can be used to compute various diagnostics and to visualise the neural point estimates and bootstrap intervals vs the true parameter value:

 bias(assessment) # μ = 0.002, σ = 0.017